Almost commuting self-adjoint matrices --- the real and self-dual cases: Abstract

 \section{Abstract}

-We show that a pair of almost commuting self-adjoint, symmetric matrices are close to commuting self-adjoint, symmetric matrices (in a uniform way).
+We show that a pair of almost commuting self-adjoint, symmetric matrices is close to a pair of commuting self-adjoint, symmetric matrices (in a uniform way).
 Moreover we prove that the same holds with self-dual in place of symmetric.
-Since a symmetric, self-adjoint matrix is real, the former gives a real version of Huaxin Lin's famous theorem on almost commuting matrices.
-There are applications to physics of Lin's original theorem and both new cases.
-The self-dual case applies specifically to systems that respect time reversal.
-Along the way we develop some theory for semiprojective real $C^*$-algebras.
+The notion of self-dual Hermitian matrices is important in physics when studying fermionic systems that have time reversal symmetry.
+Since a symmetric, self-adjoint matrix is real, we get a real version of Huaxin Lin's famous theorem on almost commuting matrices.
+Similarly the self-dual case gives a version for matrices over the quaternions.

+We prove analogous results for element of real $C^*$-algebras of ``low rank.''
+In particular, these stronger results apply to paths of almost commuting Hermitian matrices that are real or self-dual.
+Along the way we develop a theory of semiprojectivity for real $C^*$-algebras.